cjkelling/Vue.js_deal_finding_application/README.md

 ‘npm run test:unit’ to run the full front-end Jest test suite.

 ### Estimated Time to Complete Project
-For this project I had to use Ruby on Rails for my back-end, but was allowed to use any front-end JavaScript framework.
-Knowing that the company uses Vue.js, I felt it was best to use Vue for this assignment.
+For this project I used Ruby on Rails for my back-end and Vue.js for the front end.
 I had not used Vue prior to this assignment, so I knew that much of the beginning days would be spent learning that framework.
 My initial thought was to spend a day setting up the back-end, 2 days learning Vue, and 2 to 3 days writing the code for the front-end.
 This timeline would take me about a week to complete, so my goal was to have this project finished and turned in exactly one week after receiving it.

 ### Problem Areas